shines77/HuyaLiveChat_old/README.md

-# HuyaWebChat
+# HuyaLiveChat

-A class library about the chat of HuyaLive web version.
+A class library about the chat of HuyaLive web or mobile version.